tkurosaka/lucene-solr-notes/README.md

-# lucene-solr-notes
+# Lucene and Solr Notes
-Random notes about Lucene and Solr
+This repository is to share random notes about Lucene and Solr that may or may not be useful to other develpers.